 Adirondack hiking is rightly famous for its millions of acres of rugged wilderness.
 Isn't hiking about getting out into nature?
-Isn't luxury hiking a contradiction in terms?
+Isn't "luxury hiking" a contradiction in terms?

 With this in mind, please consider dropping a contribution into the container just inside the building entrance.

-a trailhead fit for royalty
+A trailhead fit for royalty

 The VIC is also an art gallery.
-Every month, new paintings go up, most with Adirondack themes many from local artists.
+Every month, new paintings go up, most with Adirondack themes and many from local artists.

-gem of the outdoors
+Gem of the outdoors

 Barnum Brook Trail is an excellent choice for those walking with small children, seniors, or others who might have minor mobility challenges.
 This surfaced trail, a one mile loop, is designated by light blue trail markers.
 There are only a few slight grades, and there are many benches to rest upon along the way, yet the trail has a fine mix of views and places of interest.

 Only slightly higher in difficulty is the Heron Marsh Trail.
 It is three miles long, mixing wetlands with forest.
-There's the Shingle Mill Falls dam and a 900-foot boardwalk, with two viewing platforms and an elevated tower to observe the teeming flora and fauna of the marsh.
+There's the Shingle Mill Falls dam and a 900-foot boardwalk with two viewing platforms and an elevated tower to observe the teeming flora and fauna of the marsh.

 I also love the more civilized touches along the trail.
-There are many Leopold benches, offering a nice place to sit if there isn't a handy boulder nearby.
+There are many Leopold benches offering a nice place to sit if there isn't a handy boulder nearby.
 These are named after the famed conservationist, Aldo Leopold, who is credited with their simple design.

 Since we have our boots on, we might want to continue on to the summit of Jenkins Mountain.
 This nine-mile round-trip (from the VIC building), is considered a moderate hike, and includes a nice view from the summit, 2513 feet high.